-Assignments are to be completed on time during the course.
-Late assignments will result in a reduced grade.
-Mid-term and final exams and group presentations cannot be made up if missed unless there is a documented emergency.
+Assignments are to be completed weekly, on time during the course.
+Late assignments will be not graded since answers will be discussed in class.
+Mid-term and final exams and cannot be made up if missed unless there is a documented emergency.